Surgical

 - Further dose/s of Misoprostol are given.

-- A general anaesthetic is given and, if adequate dilation of the cervix has been achieved, grasping forceps are used to remove the fetus and placenta.
+- A general anaesthetic is administered and, if adequate dilation of the cervix has been achieved, grasping forceps are used to remove the fetus and placenta.

 - As the fetus is larger at this stage of the pregnancy and is not usually able to be removed intact, it is removed in pieces.

-- At later stages ( >23 weeks) labour is induced by intravenous drip using synthetic oxytocin and the fetus removed via dismemberment.
+- At later stages ( >23 weeks) labour is induced by intravenous drip using synthetic oxytocin and the fetus is delivered stillborn.

 Intact Dilation & Extraction : D&X